-The anniversary date was issued to the applicant when their plan was approved.
+The anniversary date is issued to the applicant when their plan is approved.
 It is generally the date the plan was signed by NPWS Administration.
-It is normally given on the 2^{nd} line of the title page of the plan.

 2.4 Other outlays

 The other outlays amount relates to once-off payments due in certain cases and already approved in the plan.
 If this is not applicable, then a figure of "0" should be included here.
 This section should not be left blank.